Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 Kiermaier and Okawa mostly do not use the language of boundary condition changing operators, but describe the solution in terms of an appropriately renormalized exponential insertion of line integrals of a marginal operator.
 The connection between these descriptions is given in terms of correlation functions on the cylinder:

 where $V(y)$ is the marginal operator.
 The bracket $[\cdot]_r$ is a reminder that powers of the line integral are defined with the appropriate renormalization.
 The nature of the renormalization scheme is a major aspect of the discussion of \cite{KO}.
 This is an important point because the boundary condition changing operators for a generic marginal deformation are usually not known, and to characterize the solution it is necessary to construct the boundary condition changing operators ``from scratch" by figuring out how to renormalize the exponential insertion.
+Further analysis of this aspect appears in \cite{Longton1,Longton2}.
 It is interesting to mention that the line integrals of $V$ can be interpreted in terms of integration over the moduli spaces of disks with boundary punctures appearing in tree level amplitudes.
 The $b$-ghost which provides the measure is effectively hidden in the fact that $V$ is an {\it integrated} vertex operator, related to the usual on-shell vertex operator $cV$ through a contour integral of the $b$-ghost around the puncture.
 The $b$-ghost deletes the $c$ and effectively disappears from the amplitude, and likewise the solution.

-This solution has not recieved as much attention as those in the ``Schnabl gauge universe."
-Many important questions remain unanswered.
+Many important questions about this solution remain unanswered.
 Not much is known about the nonperturbative behavior of the solution for finite $\lambda$.
 It should also be possible to understand perturbative background independence by expanding the action around the solution, but this has not been investigated.
-The solution may be worth considering from the point of view of recent interest in perturbative aspects of string field theory \cite{SenErbin,SenTree,localization1,localization2,Vosmera}, since it is conceptually rather different from standard marginal solutions in Siegel gauge.